quinnylee/neuralhydrology/README.md

       - al_runs/: .txt files listing Alabama catchments for training, validation, and testing.
       - conus_runs/: .txt files listing CONUS catchments for training, validation, and testing.

-      - randomdata.py: Script that randomly pairs basins and generates the above .txt files.
+      - randomdata.py: Script that randomly selects paired basins and generates the above .txt files.

   - Archive/
     - Legacy scripts and notebooks from earlier development stages—kept for reference but not actively maintained.